StanJBrown/playground/README.md

 ## Requirements

-- Python version 2.7 and higher
+- Python (version 2.7 and higher)

+## Optional Requirements

+If you want evolution recording (such as fitness/evaluation score vs time):

+- MongoDB (version 2.4 and higher)
+- PyMongo (version 2.6 and higher)

 ## Licence
 LGPL License